 Your course start date is the date given on your CAS.
 If you are doing a course that is six months or longer, or for a pre-sessional course that is less than six months, you will be able to come to the UK up to one month before the start date of your course.
 If you are doing a course that is less than six months in length (and is not a pre-sessional), you will be able to travel seven days before your course start date.

-If you are studying a course of more than 6 months and you did not apply using the UK Immigration: ID Check app then you should be issued as a 90 day entry vignette (sticker) in your passport and you will need to collect a Biometric Residence Permit (BRP) after arrival in the UK.
+If you are studying a course longer than 6 months and you did not apply using the UK Immigration: ID Check app then you should be issued as a 90 day entry vignette (sticker) in your passport to evidence to UK Border Officials on entry to the UK.

 If you are studying a course of less than 6 months and didn't use the app, the entry visa you receive in your passport should be endorsed to cover you for the full duration of your course and you should not need to collect a BRP once you arrive in the UK.